abhinavbhopardikar/devlpr/README.md

 Although *devlpr* generates a working application, few lines of code must be written by the user.

 #### Writing schema for a collection
-Schema for every collection used throughout the project must be maintained in a file *schema.js* in the project directory.
+Schema for every collection used throughout the project must be maintained in the file *schema.js* in project directory.

 **schema.js**
 ```javascript